 Ashlong Cottage is a residential care home for Adults with Learning and Physical Disabilities, of age range 31-73.
 The home is registered with the Care Quality Commission for six individuals who require 24-hour support.
 It has been set up specifically to accommodate six wheelchair users, and to facilitate the needs.

 Providing a service that respects the rights, dignity and privacy of all individuals.

 Providing Staff Support level according to Service Users’ needs, including those admitted for Emergency Respite Service.

-Respecting the religious and cultural background and traditions of all those living in our care, and ensuring provision of means to service users to maintain and build on, these links.
+Respecting the religious and cultural background and traditions of all those living in our care, and ensuring the provision of means to service users to maintain and build on these links.

-Making every effort to achieve a better provision and greater understanding for our service users within society today and the particular problems they may face.
+Making every effort to achieve a better provision and greater understanding of our service users within society today and the particular problems they may face.

 Showing care, consideration, courtesy and realism in our dealings with parents, relatives, neighbours and friends of our service users.

 Actively promoting the belief in the unique importance of every resident and their right to control their own lives, to be respected and have the opportunity to experience life to the full.